paullesiak/multiresolver/README.md

 # multiresolver

-Race multiple hostname resolvers and return the first successful answer or all answers
+Race multiple hostname resolvers and return the first successful answer (or collect all).

 - First-success: stop at the earliest valid result.
 - Gather-all: wait for all candidates and return every success.